-Technology has changed how legal professionals practice law, for the better.
+Technology has changed how all legal professionals practice law, for the better.
 From big to small to medium-sized law firms, from personal injury law to family law to immigration law, different types of technology designed to help practitioners in every niche have emerged.

-Technology for support roles like paralegals is no exception.
+Software for support roles like paralegals is no exception.
 With the demand for paralegals growing by an average of 12% each year (faster than the average for all other applications), the demand for better, more efficient workflows for this role has also grown.

 How has technology changed the role of a paralegal?